SRJShelke/Python-Capstone-Projects/README.md

-# textScn
+# Python Capstone Projects
-It would be the project of the OCR app for the marathi app
+It would be the project Python Capstone Projects